nisarg256/UR10-reach-demo/README.md

 1. **OpenGL/GLFW errors**: Ensure you have proper graphics drivers and GLFW is correctly installed
 2. **MuJoCo import errors**: Check that MuJoCo 2.3.2 is properly installed
+3. **PyYAML import errors**: Ensure PyYAML is installed with `pip install pyyaml`
-3. **Low reachability coverage**: Try adjusting the perpendicularity threshold or initial joint configurations
+4. **Low reachability coverage**: Try adjusting the perpendicularity threshold in the configuration file

 ### Performance Tips:

-- Reduce the resolution for faster analysis (e.g., 0.2m instead of 0.1m)
+- Reduce the resolution for faster analysis (e.g., 0.2m instead of 0.05m)
 - Limit the Y and Z ranges to focus on areas of interest
 - For large workspaces, consider running the analysis in parallel (requires code modification)